jeremyikwuje/monierate-website/src/blog/alby-all-in-one-bitcion-platform.md

 **Here's how it works:**

-1.  **Go to getalby.com and download the extension.** It's like installing a new app on your phone.
+1.  **You visit www.getalby.com and download the browser extension.** It's like installing a new app on your phone.
 2.  **Connect your existing Bitcoin wallet or create a new one.** Think of this like your personal piggy bank for Bitcoin.
 3.  **Now you can pay for stuff online using Bitcoin!** Just click on the QR code or paste the invoice into your Alby wallet.
 4.  **You can also log in to websites that accept anonymous logins via the Lightning Network.** This way, you don't have to create new accounts and remember passwords for every site.